WebAssembly/design/BinaryEncoding.md

   - ```uint8```: ```1``` if the segment's data should be automatically loaded into memory at module load time.

 ### Indirect Function Table section
+The indirect function table section declares the size and entries of the indirect function table, which consist of indexes into the [Functions](#functions-section) section.
 This section must be preceded by a [Functions](#functions-section) section.

 | Field | Type | Description |